 Weed eaters are available in three different models depending on the type of tasks they’re designed to accomplish.
-Among these models include the battery powered versions, the electric or corded versions, and finally, the all-powerful gas powered versions.
+Among these models include the battery-powered weed eaters, the electric or corded versions, and finally, the all-powerful gas-powered string trimmers.

-In this post, we will learn how to adjust the carburetor on a gas powered weed eater to help you save time and money that could otherwise have been spent during a trip to a technician.
+In this post, we will learn how to adjust the carburetor on a gas-powered weed eater to help you save time and money by avoiding a trip to a technician.

 What’s a Carburetor?

 Two-stroke and four-stroke engines are fitted with a special device known as a carburetor to help mix air and gas for efficient combustion.
 When gas and air are mixed in the carburetor, a powerful explosion is created and burns in the engine’s cylinder.

 When air is sucked into the carburetor, it comes in through a narrow suction pipe known as a venturi.
 As air enters, a spray nozzle inside the carburetor releases gasoline creating combustion that produces power.

 Now that you understand how a carburetor functions, this section will guide you through a step-by-step procedure on how to adjust this crucial part of your weed eater.
 Before we continue, let’s first check some of the adjustment tools you’ll require.